Community

 Requirement Definition

 The requirements and roadmap for Infinispan are driven by the community.
 Typically, when a major release is being planned, the project lead will take input from everyone in the community, including the broader Red Hat community, and evaluate what can be done in the necessary time.
 This will define what features will be addressed in a given release.
 The project lead will then publish the roadmap on the Infinispan public roadmap.
-The best way for you to suggest requirements for a future release of Infinispan is to enter a feature request in JIRA.
-The Infinispan team uses the JIRA voting system to evaluate the popularity of an issue - lobby others in the community to vote for your feature request!
+The best way for you to suggest requirements for a future release of Infinispan is to enter a feature request in GitHub issues.
+The Infinispan team looks at the popularity of an issue - lobby others in the community to vote for your feature request!

 Contribution